Feast of the Immaculate Conception

 The Feast of the Immaculate Conception can be traced back to the fifth century when it was first introduced in Syria.
 By the seventh century, this holiday was already firmly rooted in the tradition of Eastern Christianity.

 Although the Immaculate Conception was firmly rooted in Christian tradition, there has been much debate over what the term really meant.
 When it arrived in the West, around the eleventh century, much controversy brewed around the subject.
-While both the Eastern and the Western traditions maintained that the Blessed Virgin Mary was free of sin throughout her entire life, people disagreed upon what this actually meant.
+While both the Eastern and Western traditions maintained that the Blessed Virgin Mary was free of sin throughout her entire life, people disagreed on what this actually meant.

-St. Thomas Aquinas argued that the Blessed Virgin could not have been “redeemed of original sin” if she had not been subject to it at her conception.
+St. Thomas Aquinas argued that the Blessed Virgin could not have been “redeemed from original sin” if she had not been subject to it at her conception.
 However, other theologians disagreed with this position and believed that it was indeed possible.

 Today, it is a Holy Day of Obligation and is celebrated with a Holy Mass.
-It is also often celebrated with family events, processions and parades dedicated to the Virgin Mary’s honor.
+It is also often celebrated with family events, processions, and parades dedicated to the Virgin Mary’s honor.